HiFi-Inpaint: Towards High-Fidelity Reference-Based Inpainting for Generating Detail-Preserving Human-Product Images¶

 | A | ✗ | ✗ | ✗ | 91.8 | 85.4 | 57.7 | 38.4 | Baseline |

-| B | ✓ | ✗ | ✗ | 94.5 | 89.9 | 62.4 | 41.2 | +Dataset, large gains |
+| B | ✓ | ✗ | ✗ | 94.5 | 89.9 | 62.4 | 41.2 | +Dataset, major gain |

-| C | ✓ | ✓ | ✗ | 94.6 | 90.7 | 62.3 | 41.8 | +DAL, detail metrics improve |
+| C | ✓ | ✓ | ✗ | 94.6 | 90.7 | 62.3 | 41.8 | +DAL, detail improvement |

-| E | ✓ | ✓ | ✓ | 95.0 | 91.9 | 63.4 | 42.9 | All components, best |
+| E | ✓ | ✓ | ✓ | 95.0 | 91.9 | 63.4 | 42.9 | All components, Best |

 Key Findings¶

-- Dataset contributes most: HP-Image-40K yields the most significant performance gains (A→B: DINO +4.5, SSIM +4.7).
+- Dataset contributes the most: HP-Image-40K brought the most significant performance gains (A→B: DINO +4.5, SSIM +4.7).

-- User study (31 participants / 11 groups): HiFi-Inpaint achieves substantially higher preference rates over all competing methods in text alignment (36.4%), visual consistency (41.5%), and generation quality (39.5%).
+- User Study (31 participants / 11 groups): HiFi-Inpaint significantly outperformed other methods in text alignment (36.4%), visual consistency (41.5%), and generation quality (39.5%).

 Highlights & Insights¶